Confederation Centre Art Gallery

 Shame and Prejudice

 Kent Monkman’s award-winning exhibition Shame and Prejudice: A Story of Resilience was created as a response to Canada 150 celebrations.
 Monkman’s gender bending, time travelling alter-ego, Miss Chief Eagle Testickle is the guide on a journey through Canada’s history.
 In nine chapters, the exhibition encompasses a range of themes from the period of New France, to Confederation, to the contemporary Urban Res.
 Running until September 15, this national touring exhibition is produced by the Art Museum at the University of Toronto in partnership with the Gallery and made possible in part by the Government of Canada and lead sponsor the Donald R. Sobey Family Foundation.

 Running until September 30, Marlene Creates: Places, Paths, and Pauses is a nationally touring retrospective exhibition that presents the remarkable work of prominent Newfoundland-based environmental artist and poet Marlene Creates.
 Viewers will see a comprehensive and immersive experience of nearly four decades of her photographic work, video, and sculpture.
 Organized by the Beaverbrook Art Gallery in partnership with Dalhousie Art Gallery with the support of the Museums Assistance Program, this exhibition is curated by Susan Gibson Garvey and Andrea Kunard.

 Running until October 7, the light-hearted exhibition, Missing the Island, rounds off this summer’s experience.
 Guest curated by historian Alan MacEachern, this display takes a humorous look at maps and graphics that have omitted Prince Edward Island over the years.

-Open daily from 9 am to 5 pm in June.
+Open daily from 9 am to 5 pm.